wilsonvs/CompTIA-Security-SY0-701/README.md

 # CompTIA Security+ SY0-701 Study Guide, Study Notes, and Exam Prep

-Free CompTIA Security+ SY0-701 study guide and study notes for learners preparing for the Security+ exam.
+CompTIA Security+ SY0-701 study guide and study notes for learners preparing for the Security+ exam.
 This repository is organized for exam prep, quick revision, domain review, and cheat-sheet style lookup of key cybersecurity concepts.

 If these notes help, consider starring or forking the repo so more learners can find and improve it.